CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    >**Note**: Do not wait for the registration process to complete but instead proceed to the next task.
 The registration should take about 3 minutes.

 ### Task 3: Create and configure an Azure Log Analytics workspace

+In this task, you create a Log Analytics workspace to collect and analyze monitoring data from Azure and on-premises resources, enabling centralized log management.

 1. On **SEA-SVR2**, in the Azure portal, in the **Search resources, services, and docs** text box, in the toolbar, search for and select **Log Analytics workspaces (1)**, and then, from the **Log Analytics workspaces (2)** page.